rattanan/my-diary-codex/README.md

 ## Notes

 This app is designed for local use and learning.
-Because entries are stored in Postgres, concurrent writes are handled by the database rather than the filesystem.
+Because entries are stored in Supabase Postgres, concurrent writes are handled by the database rather than the filesystem.